northswiss/jekyll-boilerplate/_posts/2015-10-26-business-travel-5-ways-companies-waste-money.md

 category: Cost
 published: true
 subtitle: Finance and cost reduction
+seo-meta: "Here are five ways that your company is throwing money out the window through wasteful and inefficient business\_travel spending."
 ---

 It’s time to disrupt your business travel expenses!
 Here are five ways that your company is throwing money out the window through wasteful and inefficient business travel spending.